klimbeta/klimbeta/docs/guide/What/WhatBeta.md

-# What is Beta?
+# What is 'Beta' used in Climbing?

 Any climber who has spent some time climbing has heard the term 'Beta'.
+Beta is essentially any information that a climber uses to ascend a route.

+- Information about what moves to perform.
+- Information about where to go.
+- Information about what to pay attention to.

 ::: details Click here to view links to 'Beta' defined on other websites